thumbnail image

 & Boredom at the IAEA

 This research provides an intimate view of the practices and activities of nuclear safeguards inspectors at the International Atomic Energy Agency, and connects these quotidian practices to the geopolitics of nuclear governance.
-It investigates the question of the organization's political legitimacy through the capacity for the bureaucracy to produce objective knowledge.
+It investigates the question of the organization's political legitimacy through the capacity for the bureaucracy to produce objective knowledge with a particular look at the semiotic affordances of technicalness.

 Governance Artifacts